 - If you are hungry after your hike, I strongly recommend Sauce Boss Southern Kitchen in Draper or Localz Bistro in Sandy.

-- You’re always welcome to read about some of my favorite hikes in Southern Utah – The Petrified Dunes Trail in Snow Canyon, the Cassidy Arch Trail in Capitol Reef National Park, the Rim Trail at Dead Horse Point, and Peek-A-Boo Slot Canyon near Kanab.
+- And, you’re always welcome to read about some of my favorite hikes in Southern Utah – The Petrified Dunes Trail in Snow Canyon, the Cassidy Arch Trail in Capitol Reef National Park, the Rim Trail at Dead Horse Point, and Peek-A-Boo Slot Canyon near Kanab.